-- Key variables that determine the land capability of the study area such as soil fertility reduced and disturbed due to the potential activities related to the wet ash disposal facility. - The loss of viable agricultural land. - Mitigation measures are required to be identified.
+- Key variables that determine the land capability of the study area such as soil fertility reduced and disturbed due to the potential activities related to the ash disposal facility. - The loss of soils with high agricultural potential. - Mitigation measures are required to be identified.